tulz-app/frontroute/README.md

 ### The "complete" directive

-In a simple case, the "do something" here means "execute some code" (do `console.log`, update the rendered page, etc).
+In a simple case, the "do something" here means "execute some code" (do `console.log`, update the "current page" signal , etc).

 For that, there is a built-in directive - `complete`.

-> It is not really a directive: it's rather a function that terminates a tree of directives into a `Route` - but that is not important from a user's stand-point, and it might be easier to think about it as of another directive.
+> Side note: it is not really a directive, but rather a function that terminates a tree of directives (by returning a `Route` which eventually gets used to build the root `Route`).
+> But that is not important from a user's stand-point, and it might be easier to think about "complete" as of just another directive.

-It accepts a by-name block of code to be executed when the route is matched:
+It accepts a by-name block of code that will get executed whenever the route is matched:

 ```scala
 def complete[T](action: => Unit): Route